 Remote sensing of transient rip currents and surface waves in a laboratory wave basin

-Christine Marie Baker, North Carolina State University, Civil, Construction, and Environmental Engineering, Raleigh, United States, Melissa Moulton, Applied Physics Laboratory University of Washington, Seattle, WA, United States, Margaret L Palmsten, U.S. Geological Survey, St. Petersburg Coastal and Marine Science Center, St Petersburg, FL, United States, Katherine L Brodie, U.S. Army Engineer Research and Development Center, Coastal and Hydraulics Laboratory, Field Research Facility, Duck, United States and Nirnimesh Kumar, University of Washington, Department of Civil & Environmental Engineering, Seattle, WA, United States
+Christine Marie Baker, North Carolina State University, Civil, Construction, and Environmental Engineering, Raleigh, United States, Melissa Moulton, Applied Physics Laboratory University of Washington, Seattle, United States, Margaret L Palmsten, U.S. Geological Survey, St. Petersburg Coastal and Marine Science Center, St Petersburg, FL, United States, Katherine L Brodie, U.S. Army Engineer Research and Development Center, Coastal and Hydraulics Laboratory, Field Research Facility, Duck, United States and Nirnimesh Kumar, University of Washington, Department of Civil & Environmental Engineering, Seattle, WA, United States

 Abstract: